ysaravanan/hassio-addons/hassio-hostapd/README.md

     "interface": ""
 }
 ```
+Set channel to 0 for automatically finding channels.

 If the interface is left blank, a list with
 the available ones will be printed on the logs
 to choose from.